Planting Trees

 Common Native Trees of Virginia: Identification GuideP00026

 Identification book is a favorite of teachers, Scout leaders and outdoor enthusiasts.
 Book features descriptions, line drawings, and an identification key to the most common native Virginia trees.
-It also contains hints for effective shrub identification, invasive species threats, and more.
+It also contains hints for effective plant identification, invasive species threats, and more.
 Printed copies available for sale.

 Vieweducation public-informationpublication